59033966514

 Malware

-Malware is another password cracking tool.
-In particular, keyloggers are a type of malware that secretly record all your keystrokes and send them back to whoever put the keylogger on your system.
+Certain types of malware can be used to help crack passwords.
+In particular, keyloggers are a type of malware that secretly record all your keystrokes, including when typing passwords or PINs, and send them back to the hacker.

-How can I stop people hacking my passwords?
+How can I stop people guessing my passwords?

-Here’s how you can stop people hacking your passwords.
+Here’s how you can help stop people from guessing your passwords and compromising your accounts:

 • Include a variety of uppercase and lowercase letters as well as numbers and special characters.